Aadecoder/Chess_Advisor/README.md

 ## 🙏 Acknowledgements

-- [Roboflow](https://roboflow.com) – for providing the YOLO model inference API.
 - [Stockfish](https://stockfishchess.org) – for the powerful chess engine used to generate move suggestions.
-- Python libraries: `python-chess`, `opencv-python`, `supervision`, and `inference` – for enabling the core functionality of this project.
+- Python libraries: `python-chess`, `opencv-python`, `supervision`, and `ultralytics` – for enabling the core functionality of this project.

 ---